praharshasurampudi/Named-Etity-Recognition-Disambiguation/README.md

-# N.E.R.D
-## Named Entity Recognition & Disambiguation
+# Named Entity Recognition & Disambiguation

 A Deep learning–powered Named Entity Recognition (NER) system designed to identify, classify, and disambiguate entities in natural language text.
 Built using state-of-the-art NLP models, it supports extracting structured information from unstructured data with high accuracy.